“Tychson Hill”

 2008 | brooding | Cherry, charcuterie, peppercorn, sassafras | * | ||

-Characterbrooding High-Level NotesCherry, charcuterie, peppercorn, sassafras Delicious Now, In Its 20 Yr Peak*Discover Now, Will Evolve (20+ Yr)Tasting NotesThe 2008 “IX Estate” Syrah is incredibly perfumed and is full of delicate and exotic aromas.
-Effusive notes of violets, talc, and jasmine tea mingle in the glass, along with a very savory note of the classic bacon fat and cured meats.
-A beautiful aroma of tangerine rind lingers on the nose.
+Characterbrooding High-Level NotesCherry, charcuterie, peppercorn, sassafras Delicious Now, In Its 20 Yr Peak*Discover Now, Will Evolve (20+ Yr)Tasting NotesThe 2008 “IX Estate” Syrah is incredibly perfumed and full of delicate and exotic aromas.
+Effusive notes of violets, talc, and jasmine tea mingle in the glass, along with an intensely savory note of classic bacon fat and cured meats.
+A beguiling aroma of tangerine rind lingers on the nose.
 On the palate, the texture is silky, and the wine possesses great elegance despite its full-bodied flavor.
-Climatic ConditionsThe 2008 vintage was shaped by the La Nina weather pattern.
-Our vineyards received only 60% of our average rainfall, which tapered off by mid-March.
-Due to the mild winter, the dry soils prompted the vines to push their growth earlier than usual, which set the stage for the remainder of the season.
-The drier conditions meant the vines naturally produced less fruit than average.
-Several heat events in the summer sped up ripening, bringing uniformity of color and flavor to the fruit.
-A heat wave at the beginning of September started harvest with Merlot and Syrah.
-Mid-September brought cooler weather, allowing the Cabernet to ripen slowly, and be picked at the end of the month.
-The 2008 crop was quite small, but the resulting wines are elegant with great structure and concentration. |
+The 2008 will continue to evolve and gain complexity for at least another ten years.
+Climatic ConditionsThe 2008 vintage was shaped by the La Niña weather pattern.
+We experienced just 60% of our average rainfall in the Napa Valley, where most of that rain came in the wintertime, and tapered off in mid-March.
+Because of the dry spring, the dry soils prompted the vines to push their growth earlier than usual.
+This would set the stage for the remainder of the season.
+With a dry spring, the vines naturally produced less fruit than average during bloom in May.
+Several heat events in the summer sped up the season but also helped to bring uniformity to the ripeness of the fruit, causing the berries to change color simultaneously.
+A heat wave at the beginning of September started the harvest off fast and furiously with Merlot and Syrah.
+Soon, the weather cooled off, allowing the Cabernet to ripen slowly, and be picked at the end of September.
+Crops were quite tiny, but the results are wines with great structure and concentration. |

 |||||

-2007 | striking | Lush, licorice, barbeque, sweet and savory | * | ||
+2007 | striking | Lush, barbecue, sweet and savory | * | ||

-Characterstriking High-Level NotesLush, licorice, barbeque, sweet and savory Delicious Now, In Its 20 Yr Peak*Discover Now, Will Evolve (20+ Yr)Tasting NotesThe 2007 “IX Estate” Syrah boast complex and concentrated aromatics.
-Once fermentation started, the wines released tantalizing aromas that have since carried through to bottle.
+Characterstriking High-Level NotesLush, barbecue, sweet and savory Delicious Now, In Its 20 Yr PeakDiscover Now, Will Evolve (20+ Yr)*Tasting NotesThe 2007 “IX Estate” Syrah boasts highly complex and concentrated aromatics.
+Once fermentation began, the wines released tantalizing aromas that have carried through to bottling and beyond.
 Thanks to the cool weather during the growing season, the wine is very fresh and very expressive.
-A beautiful perfume of floral and spice is evident in the glass.
-Darker notes of cured meats, cracked pepper, and black olive soon follow, along with the IX Estate’s characteristic notes of wild sage and bay laurel.
-The 2007 Syrah has freshness and approachability, yet the intricate flavors, rich structure, and natural acidity will allow the wine to evolve beautifully for fifteen years or more.
-Climatic ConditionsAn exceptional growing season from beginning to end is the definition of the 2007 vintage.
-A mild spring followed a drier winter, yet several light rains helped the vines cope with the mild drought.
-A moderate summer with cooler than average temperatures allowed for slow, even development of the berries.
-A short heat wave around Labor Day resulted in our earliest picking of Merlot ever, but cooler weather soon followed, allowing the Cabernet to hang on the vine longer.
-The additional time on the vine resulted in riper tannins, lower sugar levels, and great natural acidity.
-Overall, the 2007 vintage was truly a winemaker's dream, with wines defined by intense color and deep aromatics. |
+Perfumed by both florals and spice, the wine possesses darker notes of cured meats, cracked black pepper, and black olive that precede the IX Estate vineyard’s characteristic aromas of wild sage and bay laurel.
+The 2007 “IX Estate” Syrah has freshness and approachability, yet the intricate flavors, rich structure, and natural acidity allow the wine to evolve beautifully for fifteen years or more.
+Climatic ConditionsThe 2007 vintage was defined by an exceptional growing season from beginning to end.
+The Napa Valley received just 60% of normal rainfall, encouraging our vines to begin budbreak a week ahead of schedule.
+A mild spring followed, with several light rains that helped the vines to cope with the mild drought.
+Sunny, beautiful weather during bloom resulted in fruitful clusters that were uniform in size and maturity.
+A wonderfully moderate summer followed, with cooler than average temperatures, allowing for slow, even development of the berries.
+By late August, the berries were intensely pigmented and showing signs of outstanding quality.
+A brief heat wave around Labor Day resulted in our earliest picking of Merlot ever at Colgin.
+But, cool weather soon followed, allowing the Cabernet to mature longer, and to develop ripe tannins, at lower sugar levels, with great natural acidity.
+Overall, the 2007 vintage was truly a winemaker’s dream.
+The wines are defined by their intense color, their deep aromatics, and their coating and supple tannins. |

 |||||